prashantbaher/tcc-blog/_drafts/Solidworks Macro/trim-entities.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Macros - Trim Entities From VBA Macro
+title:  Solidworks Macros - Trim Sketch Entities From VBA Macro
 ---

-In this post, I tell you about *how to create a Chamfer through Solidworks VBA Macros* in a sketch.
+In this post, I tell you about *how to Trim Sketch Entities using Solidworks VBA Macros* in a Sketch.

-This post is an extension of [Sketch - Create Corner Rectangle](/solidworks-macros/create-corner-rectangle) post.

 ---